 - seeds (pumpkin, pine nuts, sunflower)

-The ideal vegetables for this diet are those that are low in starch and high in anti-inflammatory antioxidants, such as:
+The ideal vegetables for the Galveston Diet are those that are low in starch and high in anti-inflammatory antioxidants, such as:

-Fruits that are low in sugar and rich with antioxidants get the green light on the Galveston Diet, including:
+Fruits that are low in sugar and rich in antioxidants are prized on the Galveston Diet food list.

 What Not to Eat

-The Galveston Diet recommends you steer clear of the middle aisles of the grocery store, as they tend to shelve the most processed, carb-heavy foods.
-They’re also abundant with foods loaded with sugar and gluten, the two major forbidden ingredients of this regimen.
+The Galveston Diet recommends you steer clear of the middle aisles of the grocery store, as they tend to shelve the most processed, carb-rich foods.

 When to Eat on the Galveston Diet